-This section presents brief descriptions of the main commercial fisheries occurring in the CCE followed by a general treatment of recreational fisheries.
-Most commonly we think of a "fishery" in terms of the gear used, the species caught, the objective (profit, recreation, identity), and the regulatory framework.
-Thus we may talk about the commercial limited entry sablefish fixed gear fishery: the objective (profit), a regulatory component (a limited entry permit system), a target species (sablefish), and a gear type (fixed gear, covering bottom longlines and pots).
-Fisheries may be further categorized by other, environmental characteristics such geography (north, south, nearshore, offshore), oceanographic domain (pelagic, benthic), habitat, and seasonality.
+This section presents an overview of the CCE fisheries; descriptions of specific Council-managed fisheries are found in the FMPs and associated SAFE (Stock Assessment and Fishery Evaluation) documents.
+Most commonly, a "fishery" is defined in terms of the objective (profit, recreation, identity, the regulatory framework, the targeted species and the gear used to catch the fish.
+Thus, an example of a fishery is the commercial limited entry sablefish fixed gear fishery: the objective (profit), a regulatory component (a limited entry permit system), a target species (sablefish), and a gear type (fixed gear, covering bottom longlines and pots).
+Fisheries may be further categorized by other environmental characteristics such geography (north, south, nearshore, offshore), oceanographic domain (pelagic, benthic), habitat, and seasonality.
 A more fine-grained description may include social and demographic characteristics of fishery participants and the supporting communities (ports, processors, input suppliers).
 Looking at fisheries from the perspective of participants -- vessels and their operators -- inverts the characterization.
 Fishermen may participate in several fisheries per year; and there are long term shifts in participation measured by the number of vessels within a fishery and across fisheries.
 Technology, the status of targeted species, social values, and regulatory interventions can also change a fishery's essential characteristics over time.

-3.4.2.1 General characteristics of commercial fisheries
+Within this section, commercial, recreational and tribal fisheries are addressed, although tribal commercial fisheries landings and revenue are included in the coastwide landings and revenues for all commercial fisheries in Section 3.4.2.
+In Section 3.4.3, Fishing Communities, we discuss West Coast communities for their social and economic characteristics, and for their participation in and dependency on fisheries resources

+3.4.2.1 Commercial Fisheries